acri-st/project-management/README.md

 DESP-AAS Sandbox is a service that allows users to develop applications and models using cloud based services and to ease the deployment to the DESP-AAS collaborative platform.

 The Microservices that make up the Sandbox project are the following:
-- **Auth** Authentication service tu authenticate users.
+- **Auth** Authentication service to authenticate users.
-- **Project management** Project management system.
+- **Project management** Project management system. - *the current project*
 - **VM management** manages the virtual machines for the projects.
 These virtual machines are where the user manages their project and develops.
 - **Storage** Manages the project git files.

-### What is the Sandbox UI?
+### What is Project Management?

-The sandbox UI is a web application that interfaces with the microservices that comprise the DESP-AAS (Data Exchange and Service Platform - As A Service) ecosystem.
-It provides a user-friendly interface for testing, debugging, and interacting with various microservices in a controlled sandbox environment.
+Project Management is a microservice that serves as the central hub for managing projects within the DESP-AAS Sandbox ecosystem.
+It provides a comprehensive interface for creating, organizing, and overseeing sandbox project.

-The Sandbox UI also uses a DESP-AAS common library that contains interfaces to DESP-AAS services and styling.
+The Project Management UI enables users to:
+- Create and configure new projects
+- Manage project settings and configurations
+- Monitor project status and resources
+- Coordinate with other DESP-AAS sandbox microservices (Auth, VM management, Storage)
+- Access project development environments and tools

 ## Prerequisites